Safe online guiding

 - You must have at least two adult volunteers in the meeting.

-- At least one adult volunteer must have their Leadership qualification and a current disclosure check (DBS/Access NI/PVG).
+- At least one adult volunteer must have, or be working towards, their Leadership qualification and a current disclosure check (DBS/Access NI/PVG).

 - We recommend that at least one adult volunteer has completed Level 3 of A Safe Space training.